prysmaticlabs/documentation/docs/devtools/net-design.md

 - 2. Round-robin batch block sync with `N` peers from genesis to the last finalized epoch.
 - 3. Process batch blocks upon each full epoch received.
 - 4. Upon syncing with the last block in the finalized epoch, verify the roots are aligned with the received information on the finalized epoch.
-- 5. Continue syncronization with the highest peer using fork choice rules and then resume with regular network syncronization.
+- 5. Continue synchronization with the highest peer using fork choice rules and then resume with regular network synchronization.

 The rationale for having Step 4 is that we are guaranteed not to have forks or run fork choice rule until we reach the finalized epoch.
 After that time, we must run fork choice rule to determine the head of the chain.